unsolved-murders.co.uk

 However, by then it was noted that the police had none of the original exhibits to examine.

-It was noted that at the time of her murder Hull City football club had played Charlton at a football ground near to where Clara Kirton had lived and the police appealed for anyone in Hull that had travelled to th away match that could recall anything to come forward.
+It was noted that at the time of her murder Hull City football club had played Charlton at a football ground near to where Clara Kirton had lived and the police appealed for anyone in Hull that had travelled to the away match that could recall anything to come forward.

 She had had four children and 26 grandchildren.